esamattis/sauna.reload/README.rst

 Known issues
 ------------

+* If there is an start up error you'll get a loop of forever

-* Currently reloading is limited to new style z3c.autoincluded Python packages and does not cover old style Products.XXX namespaced packages or Five-packages (does not reload Archetypes, yet)
+* Currently reloading is limited to new style z3c.autoincluded Python packages and does not cover old-style Products.XXX namespaced packages or Five-packages (== does not reload Archetypes yet)

+* Currently only FileStorage (ZODB) is supported

 * The watcher (watchdog) does not compile on OS X Lion 10.7.
 Snowleopard is fine

-* If there is an start up error you'll get a loop of forever

-* Currently, only FileStorage (ZODB) is supported

 TODOs
 -----

-* Update ``autoincludetools.py`` and ``fiveconfiguretools.py`` to use ``reload_watch_dir`` env
+* Update ``autoincludetools.py`` and ``fiveconfiguretools.py`` to use
+  ``reload_watch_dir`` env

 * Figure out how to detect failed installation of packages in atexit of Zope2 to prevent infinitely spawning fork loop

 * Be able to reload oldschool (Products.XXX and Five) packages too